modcracker/Tork/readme.markdown

 The source code for Tork is managed via Git and is hosted on GitHub.com.
 For more information on installing Git, please see the the GitHub [help documentation](http://help.github.com/).

 ### Initialization
+To obtain a copy of Tork, perform the following commands:

     $ git clone git@github.com/thegoleffect/Tork.git